 As a tribute to the early Irish parishioners that were the cornerstone of the Church the workers carved a Celtic cross in a cut-stone found at the top of the Church’s front facade.

-We'd like to know more about the construction of the Church and when the old rectory was demolished and the new one built.
+We'd like to know more about the construction and history of the Church and when the old rectory was demolished and the new one built.

-We are also interested in any data about the Church history and any old photos you'd like to share with this website so that it'd be included in this page
+We are also interested in any old photos you'd like to share with this website so that it'd be included in this page

-If you have that info; kindly let us know by contacting the Web Administrator
+If you have that info; kindly let us know by contacting the Website Administrator

 Thank you in advance for any help in this endeavor.